nosportugal/faast-data-science/courses/github_copilot/README.md

 ## Learning Units

-The course is structured in three main phases:
+The course is structured in three main phases (modules):

 ### Setup & Introduction (~2-3 hours)
 - **Setup Guide** (50-85 min): Installation and configuration of GitHub Copilot